namelesspal18/makinteractlab.github.io/_projects/ElaStick_2020.md

 ### References

-Yoonji Kim, Hyein Lee, Ramkrishna Prasad, Seungwoo Je, Youngkyung Choi, Daniel Ashbrook, Ian Oakley, and Andrea Bianchi.
-2020. **SchemaBoard: Supporting Correct Assembly of Schematic Circuits using Dynamic In-Situ Visualization**.
+Neung Ryu, Woojin Lee, Myung Jin Kim, and Andrea Bianchi.
+2020. **ElaStick: A Handheld Variable Stiffness Display for Rendering Dynamic Haptic Response of Flexible Object**.
 To appear in Proceedings of UIST 2020.

 <!-- DO NOT CHANGE MANUALLY -->